hakobhn/-kubernetes-mentoring-program/1-microservices-architecture-and-docker/materials/README.md

 ## Known uses

-Most large scale web sites including Netflix, [Amazon](http://highscalability.com/blog/2007/9/18/amazon-architecture.html) and [eBay](http://www.addsimplicity.com/downloads/eBaySDForum2006-11-29.pdf) have evolved from a monolithic architecture to a microservice architecture.
+Most large scale websites including Netflix, [Amazon](http://highscalability.com/blog/2007/9/18/amazon-architecture.html) and [eBay](http://www.addsimplicity.com/downloads/eBaySDForum2006-11-29.pdf) have evolved from a monolithic architecture to a microservice architecture.

 Netflix, which is a very popular video streaming service that’s responsible for up to 30% of Internet traffic, has a large scale, service-oriented architecture.
 They handle over a billion calls per day to their video streaming API from over 800 different kinds of devices.
 Each API call fans out to an average of six calls to backend services.